 Are you retired or about to retire?

-If you’re retired or about to retire, there are a few changes you need to be ready for before 1 July 2017.
+If you’re retired or about to retire, there are a few changes you needed to make, ideally before 1 July 2017.
 These changes mostly impact higher wealth individuals – a small percentage of the Australian population.

 - Introduction of a $1.6 million transfer balance cap: the maximum amount you can have invested in the retirement phase where earnings are tax free will be $1.6 million.
 Find out more here: retirement transfer balance cap